Prospects for Reconstructing the Free-floating Planet Mass Function at the Population Level with the Nancy Grace Roman

 This work opens many compelling avenues for future research.
 Though we have explored Roman's ability to reconstruct the mass function with $t_E$ and $\rho$, the use of other additional observables may also significantly improve upon the results.
 If, for example, contemporaneous observations of Roman's microlensing events are performed, either by ground- or space-based missions, the measurement of microlensing parallax could significantly constrain the underlying mass of lenses \citep{Bachelet2019,Ban2020,Bachelet2022,Ban2023}, providing an anchor for the population-level reconstruction algorithm.
 Such direct mass measurements provide an important complementary probe of the mass function that does not rely on the assumption of a perfect Galactic model.
 By leveraging such observations along with our population-level framework, systematic uncertainties in the reconstruction of the mass function can be significantly reduced.
-The inclusion of parallax measurements for a variety of potential joint observational campaigns will be presented in future work.